 Even the most discerning audiophiles can place center channel speakers or soundbars behind our closed doors without compromising sound quality.

 To ensure the sound was crisp and clear, our team had to put these designs to the test.
 Our sound testing included checks for basic decibel levels with doors open and closed.
-We also brought in control groups of sound testers to listen for variations in voice sounds, music, and high-frequency sounds, which are the easiest to disrupt because of their short wavelengths.
+We also brought in control groups of sound testers to listen for variations in voice, sounds, music, and high-frequency sounds, which are the easiest to disrupt because of their short wavelengths.

-Through these tests, we determined that doors needed a 35% to 38% open area for unfettered sound dispersion.
+These tests determined that doors needed a 35% to 38% open area for unfettered sound dispersion.
 These considerations were incorporated into the louvered door design of the award-winning Corridor collection and the unique laser-cut door patterns of the Elements collection.

-INFARED TESTING
+INFRARED TESTING

-Of course, closed-door designs aren’t useful if they don’t also allow IR-signals as well as sound to pass through easily.
+Of course, closed-door designs aren’t useful if they don’t also allow IR signals as well as sound to pass through easily.
 We instituted several tests to determine ideal design features to meet universal standards in remote technologies.

 This grid is an example of how BDI determined IR functionality, which included distances as far as 21 feet and up to 40-degree angles for optimum IR functionality.